geraldnilles/Heterogeneous-Media-Network/README.markdown

 http://ubuntuforums.org/showthread.php?t=234588

 On the server, you will need to enable WOL using the ethtool program.
 By default, it was not installed on my system, but a simple apt-get did the trick.
+_Note: After a little experimentation, i found that this command was not needed.
+Its possible this command is only needed once and it is stored in the firmware.
+But i no longer beleive this command is needed._

     Server:/$ sudo ethtool -s eth0 wol g